MicroGridsPy/MicroGridsPy/README.md

-Micro-Grids
+MicroGridsPy - Student version
 ========================

 ### Description

-The Micro-Grid library main objective is to provide an open source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
-It’s written in python(pyomo) and use excel and text files as input and output data handling and visualization.
+The MicroGridsPy model main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
+It’s written in python(pyomo) and use excel and text files as input and output data handling and visualisation.

 Main features: